-#45 Costa Rica is generally clean and it’s a country that is clearly making an effort to become more and more eco-friendly.
-You’ll see signs saying “no basura”, “no trash” everywhere and you’ll notice that they are also implementing recycling.
+#45 Costa Rica is generally clean, and it’s a country that is clearly making an effort to become more and more eco-friendly.
+You’ll see signs saying “no basura,” “no trash” everywhere, and you’ll notice that they are also implementing recycling.

 #46 What to pack when traveling to Costa Rica?
-As we said above, Costa Rica is a hot, tropical country with high levels of humidity and rains throughout the whole year, but it also has lots of waterfalls, fabulous beaches, and snorkeling spots.
+As we said above, Costa Rica is a hot, tropical country with high levels of humidity and rain throughout the whole year, but it also has lots of waterfalls, fabulous beaches, and snorkeling spots.
 Thus, we recommend you take these items:

 - Go Pro – It’s highly probable that you’ll visit beautiful places and do adventure activities.
 A Go Pro is easily the best way to save those moments forever.

-- Waterproof dry bag – Again, if you are into snorkeling, diving, kayaking or any water activity, you really should take a waterproof dry bag.
+- Waterproof dry bag – Again, if you are into snorkeling, diving, kayaking, or any water activity, you really should take a waterproof dry bag.
 Tip: if you get a bigger one, you may even use it as a day pack on some occasions.

-- Light hiking shoes or sneakers – Regardless of the type of traveler you are, I pretty sure you’ll walk a lot in Costa Rica!
+- Light hiking shoes or sneakers – Regardless of the type of traveler you are, I’m pretty sure you’ll walk a lot in Costa Rica!
 However, if you want to do some trails, then you really should take hiking shoes or sneakers.
 Either way, make sure you choose light and cool ones.

-- Light daypack – Traveling in Costa Rica is doing day trips, hiking trips, full day tours and so on… We strongly advise you to take a small, light backpack to use on these trips.
+- Light daypack – Traveling in Costa Rica is doing day trips, hiking trips, full-day tours, and so on… We strongly advise you to take a small, light backpack to use on these trips.

-#47 The power plugs and sockets in Costa Rica are of type A and B. These are mainly used in North and Central America, Japan and China.
+#47 The power plugs and sockets in Costa Rica are of type A and B. These are mainly used in North and Central America, Japan, and China.
 The standard voltage and the standard

-#48 One cool thing about traveling to Costa Rica is that many, many passports don’t need to request a visa prior to the trip.
-Yet, you should note that when arriving in Costa Rica you may be asked to show your return ticket and provide proof of means of subsistence.
+#48 One cool thing about traveling to Costa Rica is that many passports don’t need to request a visa before the trip.
+Yet, you should note that when arriving in Costa Rica, you may be asked to show your return ticket and provide proof of means of subsistence.

-Despite these rules, we didn’t have any problem entering Costa Rica, and we weren’t even asked about a return ticket or means of subsistence.
+Despite these rules, we didn’t have any problem entering Costa Rica and weren’t even asked about a return ticket or means of subsistence.

-However, it’s strongly advised to have all your routine vaccines in order and maybe even hepatitis A and typhoid fever.
+However, it’s strongly advised to have all your routine vaccines in order, and maybe even hepatitis A and typhoid fever.
 Ask your doctor about which vaccines are recommended to you!

 Our Recommended Costa Rica Travel Guide Books

-Fodor’s Essential Costa Rica 2019 (Full-color Travel Guide) – written by locals and very up to date.
+Fodor’s Essential Costa Rica 2019 (Full-color Travel Guide) – written by locals and very up-to-date.
 This is great if you are planning to travel to Costa Rica only.